Harvia Posts Record Q1 Revenue After ThermaSol Integration Accelerates Growth

 ThermaSol Integration Ahead of Schedule

-ThermaSol gives us a direct entry into the premium U.S. residential steam market — a category that's growing faster than traditional sauna in several key metro areas.
+ThermaSol gives us a direct entry into the premium U.S. residential steam market, a category that's growing faster than traditional sauna in several key metro areas.

 What It Means for the Market

 Harvia's 2024 full-year revenue totaled EUR 175.2 million.
 With Q1 2025 already at EUR 52 million, the company appears on pace to significantly exceed that figure this fiscal year.
-The growth reinforces Harvia's position as the largest publicly traded pure-play sauna and spa company in the world.
+The growth reinforces Harvia's position as the only publicly traded pure-play sauna and spa company in the world.

 Harvia's Q1 results signal that the sauna industry's largest player is pulling further ahead.
-For dealers and distributors, Harvia's expanding portfolio — now spanning sauna, steam, and smart controls — creates a one-stop procurement option that competitors will struggle to match.
+For dealers and distributors, Harvia's expanding portfolio, now spanning sauna, steam, and smart controls, creates a one-stop procurement option that competitors will struggle to match.

 Investor and Analyst Reaction